What are fringe benefits?

 Other organizations contribute a certain amount toward their employees’ existing student loans through a student loan repayment program.

 Tuition and education assistance are great fringe benefits to offer to your employees.
-However, you need to prepare yourself for the complexity of these programs.
+However, these programs can involve administrative and compliance complexities.

 Another option for providing your employees with education and professional development opportunities is offering an employee stipend.
 A professional development stipend allows you to give your employees money for their various education-related expenses.
 This makes it simple to provide a standout education benefit to your employees.